Blaine Holt to Newsmax: Urgent for House to Pick a Speaker

 The House of Representatives must pick a speaker this week so Congress can haul President Joe Biden's national security team in and make it answer for actions that have led to worldwide hostilities, including with the current war in Israel, retired Air Force Brig.
-Gen. Blaine Holt said on Newsmax, Sunday.
+Gen. Blaine Holt told Newsmax on Sunday.

 "They must answer how they started with the Chinese on day one, ripped us through Kabul, Ukraine, and this place," Holt said on Newsmax's "Sunday Report."
 "Because it's the same folks.
 It's China, Russia, and Iran, and none of this is happening by coincidence."